MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 ---
-title: Secure network components for an Azure IaaS app with Zero Trust
+title: Apply Zero Trust principles to spoke virtual network in Azure
 description: Learn how to secure a spoke virtual network for IaaS workloads with Zero Trust.
 ms.date:
 ms.service: security